Who Raised Jesus From the Dead?

 Do you understand how all this works?
 How God has designed all this?
 All of these related verses come together in complete harmony.
 But you can’t understand all this, unless you understand the meaning of some of these words, and you can’t really get a good grasp of it all, if you continue to believe that God is made up of separate beings.
 The reason that the works of the Father and the Son and of the Spirit come together so harmoniously, is because they are all one being, simply fulfilling separate roles.

 Once again, here are the last words of verse 26; “..with groanings not expressed in words”, is referring to God’s compassion.
 The word “groaning”, simply means “sighing”.
 And in this case, it’s a sigh of compassion, over our condition of not having the ability to know what’s best for us.
 But one of the “works” of the Holy Spirit of God, is to confer on us the benefits that we need, with the compassion of God; With “groanings”.

 Now let’s look at verse 27; “The one moreover, searching the hearts..”
 Who would that be?
 Who is the one searching the hearts?
 That’s God, isn’t it?
 That’s what Jeremiah 17, verse 10 says; “I the Lord, search the heart; I test the mind.”
 The word “mind” literally means.. “the most sensitive and vital part”.
 The Lord searches the “heart” of man, which is the most sensitive and vital part of man.

-And all of that is WHY it says in verse 28; “We know, moreover, that to those loving God, God works all things together, for good, to those who are called, according to (or, “down from”) His purpose.”
+And all of that is the reason that verse 28 says; “We know, moreover, that to those loving God, God works all things together, for good, to those who are called, according to (or, “down from”) His purpose.”
 The phrase “according to” comes from the word “ka-ta”, which literally means.. “down from”, from a higher plane, to lower plane.”
-And that is exactly how the Spirit “makes intercession”; It’s from God, and down to us.
+And that is exactly how the Spirit “makes intercession”; It’s from God above, and down to us.

 Receiving the Holy Spirit